 We were previously on an open source platform [CRITS] that we had deployed internally, and it had worked well when our scale was much, much smaller.
 We started to run into issues with maintaining the backend platforms, struggling with system ownership and support of the platform.
 Those types of things are common struggles with on-prem solutions.
 We also started to struggle with integrations with other applications - being able to pull in external feeds, threat feeds, as well as pushing data between our ticketing platform and our SIEM.
 As we tried to integrate all of the pieces of our security operations tool set, it wasn't scaling and it wasn't working.

-So that was one of the really big draws for us to TruSTAR, the fact that we could easily integrate with all of our data sources that we were looking to pull in externally, as well as any internal data feeds that we were coming across, or that our incident response team was coming across.
+The fact that we can easily integrate with all of our data sources that we were pulling in externally by using TruSTAR, as well as any internal data feeds that our incident response team was coming across, is a really big deal for us.
 We could easily build workflows to push data to TruSTAR, and also get those great correlation graphs and context within the console itself.

 Q: When you talk about your open source tools and feeds, can you give us a sense of what those are so we know what you're referencing?

 We were using an open source platform called CRITs, but the pieces that we were struggling with integrating and being able to expand on were being able to integrate feeds like VirusTotal and PassiveTotal that we paid for.
 We weren't getting the full use of those feeds because we weren't actively pulling the data into that CRITs platform and didn't have the people in place to go build that out for us.
 CRITs has some functionality there, but it's not plug and play like TruSTAR is.
 So not having to find someone who could go research the platform and build that out for us and having it all right there in front of us was a huge advantage.

 Q: How is Box currently organized from a security perspective, and what is your role in relation to the rest of your team?